qbleuse/RubiksCube/README.md

 Which means that the Rubiks Cube's nb of smaller cube is at least of (size x size x size).
 Or is it ?
 In reality, inside the Rubiks Cube, there is no smaller cube but the mechanism that permits the cube to rotate.
-Therefore we don't have to create cubes inside of the Rubiks cube, but only inside of it.
+Therefore we do not have to create cubes inside of the Rubiks cube, but only inside of it.

-Here's a portion of The method [CreateCube](RUBIKSCUBE/Assets/Scripts/Rubikscube.cs#118):
+Here is a portion of The method [CreateCube](RUBIKSCUBE/Assets/Scripts/Rubikscube.cs#118):

 ``` csharp
  void CreateCube()